JohnSundell/Marathon-Examples/VerifyAsserts/README.md

 # VerifyAsserts

 Verify that all your tests contain at least one assert.
-Supports tests written in Swift & Objective-C using Apple's XCTest framework.
+Supports tests written in Swift or Objective-C using Apple's XCTest framework.

 **Example**